PlayStation 5 and PS5 Digital Edition vs. Xbox Series X and Xbox Series S

 But perhaps the ace up Microsoft’s sleeve is the buying spree it’s been on lately.
 In recent years it’s snapped up studios like Mojang, Obsidian and Double Fine, and more recently made the absolutely mammoth purchase of ZeniMax Media for US$7.5 billion.
 That means it now owns the IP for franchises like Doom, Wolfenstein, Fallout, and The Elder Scrolls, which may in future only come to Xbox and PC platforms.

 Sony says that the PS5 is compatible with almost all of the PS4 library, with only 10 games out of thousands not working.
 Any games bought digitally on the PS4 can be re-downloaded for free onto the new console, and if you get the model with a disc slot, you can simply slot your PS4 discs into the PS5.
-Some games will even benefit from boosted frame rates and higher resolution.
-The PSVR also works with the new console, but it requires an adapter that Sony will offer for free – although it hasn’t said exactly how users can claim that yet.
+Some games will even benefit from boosted frame rates and upscaled resolution.
+The PSVR also works with the new console, but it requires a special adapter as the PS5 HD camera accessory isn't compatible with the PSVR headset.
+Thankfully Sony is providing the camera adapter free of charge and PSVR owners can request one here.

 Microsoft has had more of a focus on backwards compatibility, so the Xbox Series S and X will run most Xbox One games (except those that use the Kinect), as well as many more from the original Xbox and Xbox 360.
 All accessories and controllers from the Xbox One can be used too – again, with the exception of the Kinect.